11ume/kable/docs/getting_started.md

 <br>

 Once they implement **Kable** in some service, is turned into a **node**, since it now starts to be a part of a network of connected nodes.

-These nodes send messages to the other nodes to inform about their state of health, their location, metadata, and other things, these messages are sent in intervals of time by default **2 seconds**.

 <br>